cassiozen/mithryn-ttrpg/combat.md

 ### Attacking and Damage

 To attack, choose a target and roll the number of dice listed in your weapon’s Damage entry.
+Dice are not summed up - each die is accounted for separately.
 Each die that equals or exceeds the target’s Defense (DF) score deals 1 hit.

 ### Auto hit and Exploding Dice